xgbuils/iterum/doc/API_transform_methods.md

 ```
 ## .slice ([start = 0], [end = Infinity])

-Given Iterum instance that wraps a generator, `slice` method stores a new generator that returns an slice of previous generator.
+Given Iterum instance that wraps a generator, `slice` method builds a new generator that returns an slice of previous generator.

 ### usage:
 ``` javascript